Giant Drop (Six Flags Great America)

 Giant Drop is a drop tower ride located at Six Flags Great America in Gurnee, Illinois, United States.
 Manufactured by Intamin, the ride opened to the public on April 26, 1997, as part of a three-phase plan for the park's Southwest Territory area.
-The attraction opened alongside Dare Devil Dive, a skycoaster attraction, in the County Fair section of the park.
+At a height of 227 ft, the ride is the second tallest attraction at Six Flags Great America, behind Sky Trek Tower at 330 ft.